 The health and well-being of our clients, residents and staff are our guiding principles.
-Amid the global challenges presented by SARS-CoV-2, Oaklawn’s emergency management team and executive leaders have worked together to follow the guidelines of local, state and national health agencies while continuing to provide essential mental health and addiction treatment services to our community.
+Amid the challenges presented by COVID-19, Oaklawn’s emergency management team and executive leaders have worked together to follow the guidelines of local, state and national health agencies while continuing to provide essential mental health and addiction treatment services to our community.

 1. We are now offering most services, including initial assessments, via telemedicine.
 Check with your provider or click here for more details.

 2. We continue to see clients for face-to-face visits.
-For your protection, our staff are wearing face masks and practicing physical distancing.
-Everyone entering our building is encouraged to wear a face mask, with the exception of children younger than two and adults with breathing difficulties.
-If you need to come into our office for an appointment, please be in contact with both your primary care provider and your Oaklawn provider if you have any symptoms of COVID-19.
+For your protection, we recommend any staff or client who is not fully vaccinated continues to wear a face mask and maintain 6 feet of distance from others.
+Please contact us before coming into our office if you have any symptoms of COVID-19.
 These symptoms include fever, cough, shortness of breath, chills, muscle pain, headache, sore throat or loss of taste/smell.

 3. Our 24-hour programs in Goshen and Mishawaka remain open.
 In-person visitation to our inpatient unit in Goshen has been temporarily suspended.
 If you would like to reach your family member or friend in the inpatient unit, please call 574-533-1234, ext.
 2500.
 Family visitation at our youth facility in Mishawaka has resumed with careful scheduling and extra precautions.
 For questions or more information about residential visits, please call 574-533-1234.

 4. As we work to maintain these essential services, our staff continue to follow best practices regarding hand hygiene and are self-monitoring for symptoms.
-Our facilities staff are continuously disinfecting with special attention to common areas, and we have made modifications within our buildings to allow for at least 6 feet of physical distancing.
+Our facilities staff are continuously disinfecting with special attention to common areas.